tomalaforge/angular-challenges/README.md

 ## Intro

-This goal of this project is to help you get better at Angular and NgRx but resolving challenges you might face in your day life.
+This goal of this project is to help you get better at Angular and NgRx buy resolving challenges you might face in your day life.

 ## Challenges